TAAR1: Monoaminergic systems

-In neurons with co-localized TAAR1, TAAR1 agonists increase the concentrations of the associated monoamines in the synaptic cleft, thereby increasing post-synaptic receptor binding.
+In neurons with co-localized TAAR1, TAAR1 agonists can regulate monoamine concentrations in the synaptic cleft through effects on neuronal excitability and monoamine transporter function.
 Through direct activation of G protein-coupled inwardly-rectifying potassium channels (GIRKs), TAAR1 can reduce the firing rate of dopamine neurons, in turn preventing a hyper-dopaminergic state.
 Amphetamine and trace amines can enter the presynaptic neuron either through DAT or by diffusing across the neuronal membrane directly.
 As a consequence of DAT uptake, amphetamine and trace amines produce competitive reuptake inhibition at the transporter.
-Upon entering the presynaptic neuron, these compounds activate TAAR1 which, through protein kinase A (PKA) and protein kinase C (PKC) signaling, causes DAT phosphorylation.
-Phosphorylation by either protein kinase can result in DAT internalization (non-competitive reuptake inhibition), but PKC-mediated phosphorylation alone induces reverse transporter function (dopamine efflux).
+Upon entering the presynaptic neuron, these compounds activate can activate TAAR1 which, through protein kinase A (PKA), protein kinase C (PKC), and Ras Homolog family member A (RhoA) signaling, causes DAT phosphorylation.
+Activation of any these intracellular signaling pathways can result in DAT internalization (non-competitive reuptake inhibition), but PKC-mediated phosphorylation alone induces reverse transporter function (dopamine efflux).

+Electrophysiological studies have linked TAAR1 activation to reduced excitability of midbrain dopamine neurons, including increased spontaneous firing in TAAR1 gene knockout animals and TAAR1-dependent suppression of neuronal firing in wild-type tissue.
+A review noted that reduced VTA dopamine neuron firing would be expected to decrease extracellular dopamine, whereas TAAR1-mediated regulation of DAT function, including transporter internalization and reverse transport, would be expected to increase extracellular dopamine.
+To address comparatively limited work on whether TAAR1 agonists affect synaptic dopamine via DAT, a 2025 study on TAAR1-mediated regulation of transporter function compared amphetamine with three other TAAR1 agonists (RO5166017, RO5256390, and ulotaront) and reported that these TAAR1 agonists produce distinct effects on DAT function.
+In HEK 293T cells stably expressing human TAAR1 (hTAAR1) and human DAT (hDAT), RO5166017 and RO5256390 were shown to bind to hDAT and competitively inhibited hDAT-mediated dopamine reuptake, whereas ulotaront did not show detectable hDAT binding.
+In the same cell system, RO5256390 and ulotaront reduced dopamine reuptake, while RO5166017 increased reuptake, and these reuptake changes were hTAAR1-dependent.
+RO5166017 increased hDAT expression at the plasma membrane and potentiated amphetamine-induced reverse transport in a hTAAR1-dependent manner, whereas RO5256390 and ulotaront did not alter amphetamine-induced hDAT efflux.
+The authors concluded that although these hTAAR1 agonists are relatively consistent in their effects on reducing VTA dopamine neuron firing, they are less consistent in effects on hDAT uptake and membrane expression, and only amphetamine induced hDAT-mediated dopamine efflux.